antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 Throughout this laboratory, I observed several administrative practices that contribute to effective endpoint management within Microsoft Intune.

+Although Microsoft Intune provides numerous management capabilities, effective administration depends on understanding how and when these features should be used rather than simply performing remote actions.

-Firstly, administrators should regularly monitor device check-in times.
-Devices that have not communicated with Microsoft Intune for an extended period may fail to receive newly deployed policies, applications or configuration updates.
+One of the first checks administrators should perform when investigating a managed device is reviewing the **Last check-in** time.
+Devices that have not communicated with Microsoft Intune recently may not have received newly deployed applications, Configuration Profiles or Compliance Policies.

-Secondly, reviewing the device overview before performing remote actions helps confirm that the correct endpoint has been selected, particularly in environments where users may own multiple managed devices.

-Configuration Profile assignments should also be verified whenever new policies are deployed.
-Confirming that the intended Security Groups have been targeted can prevent unnecessary troubleshooting caused by incorrect policy assignments.

-Finally, administrators should understand the capabilities and limitations of each Android Enterprise enrolment method.
-Personally-Owned Work Profile devices intentionally expose fewer management features than Corporate-Owned or Fully Managed devices in order to preserve user privacy whilst maintaining organisational control over corporate resources.
+Similarly, confirming the device ownership and enrolment method helps administrators understand which management capabilities are available.
+Android Enterprise Personally-Owned Work Profile devices intentionally expose fewer management functions than Corporate-Owned or Fully Managed devices in order to protect user privacy.

+Configuration Profile assignments should also be verified whenever newly deployed policies do not appear to be reaching managed devices.
+Confirming that the correct Microsoft Entra Security Groups have been targeted often identifies deployment issues before more advanced troubleshooting becomes necessary.

+Finally, administrators should avoid making assumptions based solely on the device overview.
+Reviewing hardware information, device properties and assigned policies provides a much more complete understanding of the endpoint and often reduces the time required to resolve support incidents.

-Applying these practices helps ensure that administrative tasks are performed efficiently whilst reducing the likelihood of configuration errors.
+Applying these practices contributes to a more structured troubleshooting process whilst improving the overall management of enterprise devices.

 ---